 Parties must prepare a legal brief which outlines all their arguments for the judge.
 The judge will consider these, as well as testimony, evidence, expert witness opinions, and various other reports as necessary.
 He or she will then enter a Final Judgment of Divorce, which should address custody, visitation, dissolution of property and division of assets, as well as any support issues.

-If you have made the decision to dissolve your marriage and need to talk to an expert about the steps to divorce in New Jersey, contact the Law Office of Peter Van Aulen for a free consultation today, at 201–845–7400.
+If you have made the decision to dissolve your marriage and need to talk to an expert about the steps to divorce in New Jersey, contact the Law Office of Peter Van Aulen for a free initial consultation today, at 201–845–7400.